UKCloud/documentation/articles/portal/ptl-gs.md

 This Getting Started Guide is intended for any user with access to the Portal.

 > [!NOTE]
-> The options you can see and tasks you can perform within the Portal depend on the permissions you've been granted by your Portal administrator.
+> The options you can see and tasks you can perform within the Portal depend on the services available in your account and the permissions you've been granted by your Portal administrator.

 ## Before you begin